Definitely-not-AWS-Workshops/workshop-2-blog/content/2-High-Level-Design/2-Pipeline-Design/_index.md

 #### Deployment Strategy

-Without a suitable deployment stastrategy, even with a CI pipeline acting as a quality gate before merging back the PRs to the trunk, it could still be unsafe to deliver your software continually.
-In other words, a bug-free trunk is not guaranteed by a CI pipeline; rather, it simply raises your confidence that the main codebase is in a releaseable state.
+Even with the best tools and a code coverage of 100%, a bug-free trunk is not guaranteed by a CI pipeline; rather, it simply raises your confidence that the main codebase is in a releaseable state.
+Without a suitable deployment strategy, even with a CI pipeline acting as a quality gate before merging back the PRs to the trunk, it could still be unsafe to deliver your software continually.
 If you want to release software more often without losing reliability, you may require a deployment strategy that reduces the impact of a production outage.

-Due to the AWSDSC-XUT team's lack of applying deployment strategies in earlier projects, production outages occur every two weeks of deployment.
-The majority of their users are students, and because their projects are relatively small in scope, production outages are acceptable.
-However, in order to lower potential risk with each software release, the team intends to employ an appropriate deployment strategy that achieves CI/CD in the AWSome Books project.
-As a result, their college friends might be thrilled to use AWSome Books more.
+Production failures occur every two weeks due to the AWSDSC-XUT team's failure to adopt deployment methodologies in previous projects.
+The projects are non-profit, and the majority of their users are students, infrequent production interruptions are acceptable.
+To reduce risk and improve trust in users, the AWSome Books team plans to implement a suitable deployment strategy.
+As a result, their college peers may be more enthusiastic about using AWSome Books.

-There are a number of deployment strategies that reduce stress when software is released. [canary release](https://martinfowler.com/bliki/CanaryRelease.html) (or *canary deployment*) is a popular one that is supported by AWS SAM and AWS CodeDeploy.
 The majority of deployment strategies have the common downsides of a lengthy rollback and launching the entire deployment before realizing anything is wrong.
+There are a number of deployment strategies that reduce stress when software is released. [canary release](https://martinfowler.com/bliki/CanaryRelease.html) (or *canary deployment*) and [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html?ref=dombat.co.uk) are popular ones.

-In *canary release*, one instance (called the *canary*) is updated with the new version of software, and a small percentage of traffic is directed to it.
+In **canary release**, one instance (called the *canary*) is updated with the new version of software, and a small percentage of traffic is directed to it.

 ![0002](/images/2/2/0002.svg?featherlight=false&width=42pc)

  If the *canary* is in good condition, and there are two possible ways that the deployment can go forward: either by moving all traffic to instances that are running the updated version or by progressively generating more *canary* instances and rerouting all traffic to them until the old instances are no longer receiving any traffic at all.
-Only a small percentage of users may experience the outage if the *canary* is unhealthy.
+The selling point of the strategy is that only a small percentage of selected users may experience the outage if the *canary* is unhealthy.
 In that case, the entire process can be stopped and all traffic is routed back to the original instances.
 It drastically lowers the *time to restore service* in [DORA metrics](https://www.atlassian.com/devops/frameworks/dora-metrics) since the traffic is routed to the original instances all at once.

-With *canary release* for AWS Lambda function natively supported by AWS SAM and AWS CodePipeline, the AWSGSC-XUT team can release AWSome Books frequently and reliably.
+In my opinion, although *canary release* is supported by AWS CodeDeploy, it fails to demonstrate the real meaning and potential of the deployment strategy. *canary release* by AWS CodeDeploy allows all software users to have access to the application versions proportionally, rather than just a subset of software users.
+The real power of *canary release* comes from the ability to select which users will receive the new version.

+You, therefore, might want to try **Blue/Green Deployment** which is also supported by AWS CodeDeploy

 #### Business Process Model and Notation (BPMN) 2.0

-[BPMN](https://www.omg.org/spec/BPMN#document-metadata) - has become the de-facto standard for business processes diagrams.
+[BPMN](https://www.omg.org/spec/BPMN#document-metadata) - has become the de-facto standard for business processes diagrams (you should be familiar with it if you are a Business Analyst).
 It is meant for usage directly by stakeholders who create, manage, and implement business processes.
 A pipeline design defines the orchestration of a process or workflow and has many analogies to modeling business processes.
 The business process modeling paradigm can thus serve as the basis for pipeline design.
 BPMN diagrams used to build workflows or CI/CD pipelines provide insight into software delivery processes, such as stages, activities, and relationships with other systems.

 The notation used in this workshop is BPMN 2.0.
 BPMN 2.0 has a unique notation with identifiable icons known as *elements*.
 The table below shows a subset of the most used BPMN 2.0 elements that might be enough for designing your pipelines.